Yerkes Observatory: Contemporaries on debut of the Great Yerkes Refractor

-Understanding atmosphere and trends of telescope building of the late 19th century puts the choice of a large refactor in perspective.
+Understanding atmosphere and trends of telescope building of the late 19th century puts the choice of a large refractor in perspective.
 Although there were some very large reflectors, the speculum mirrors they relied on reflected about 2/3 of the light and had high upkeep.
 A major breakthrough came in the middle of the 19th century with a technique for coating glass with a metal film.
 This process (silver on glass) eventually lead to some bigger glass reflectors.
 Silvering has its own issues, in that coating must be reapplied usually every 2 years or so depending on conditions, and also it must be done very thinly so as to not affect the optical properties of the mirror.